Multi-Center Federated Learning: Clients Clustering for Better Personalization: Background

 The above aims to find a consistent solution across global model and local models.
 Note that a direct macro average is used here regardless of the weight of each device, which treats every device equally.
 The weights used in Eq.~\eqref{eq:sl-lossw} can easily be incorporated for a micro average.

 The divergence $\distance(\cdot,\cdot)$ between the global model and local models plays an essential role in the FL objective.
 The simple L2 distance for $\distance(\cdot,\cdot)$ does not take into account the fact that two models can be identical under the arbitrary permutation of neurons in each layer.

 Hence, the lack of neuron matching may cause misalignment in that two neurons with similar functions and different indexes cannot be aligned across models \cite{yurochkin2019bayesian}.
 However, the index-based neuron matching in FL \cite{shamir2014communication} is the most widely used method and works well in various real applications.
 One potential reason for this is that the index-based neuron matching can also slowly align the function of neurons by repeatedly initializing all local models with the same global model.
-To simplify the description, we will discuss our method for index-based neuron matching, and then discuss a possible extension by adding function-based neuron matching \cite{Wang2020Federated} (Section\ref{sec:neuron-matching}).
+To simplify the description, we will discuss our method for index-based neuron matching.